dani-boo/boris-bikes/README.md

 New user story:

 *As a member of the public,
-So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when there are none available.*
+So that I am not confused and charged unnecessarily,
+I'd like docking stations not to release bikes when there are none available.*

 Learnt new Ruby `fail` method, and RSpec {} syntax for exceptions

-## 13.
+## 13. Limit the capacity

+New user story:

+*As a maintainer of the system,
+So that I can control the distribution of bikes,
+I'd like docking stations not to accept more bikes than their capacity.*

+Added error message if docking station ran out of space (full capacity) and stops user from docking bike there.